eprbell/rp2/README.md

 [RP2](https://pypi.org/project/rp2/) is a privacy-focused, free, [open-source](https://github.com/eprbell/rp2) US cryptocurrency tax calculator, that is up to date for Fiscal Year 2021.
 Preparing crypto taxes can be a daunting and error-prone task, especially if multiple transactions, coins, exchanges and wallets are involved.
 This task could be delegated to a crypto tax preparation service, but many crypto users value their privacy and prefer not to send their transaction information to third parties unnecessarily.
 Additionally, many of these services cost money.
 RP2 solves all of these problems:
 * it manages the complexity related to coin flows and tax calculation and it generates data that accountants can understand (in the format of form 8949), even if they are not cryptocurrency experts;
 * it prioritizes user privacy by storing crypto transactions and tax results on the user's computer and not sending them anywhere else;
-* it's free and open-source;
+* it's free and open-source.
-* it supports the [FIFO](https://www.investopedia.com/terms/f/fifo.asp) and [LIFO](https://www.investopedia.com/terms/l/lifo.asp) accounting methods.

 RP2 reads in a user-prepared spreadsheet containing crypto transactions.
 It then uses high-precision math to calculate long/short term capital gains, cost bases, balances, average price, in/out lot relationships/fractions, and finally it generates output spreadsheets.

+RP2 supports the [FIFO](https://www.investopedia.com/terms/f/fifo.asp) and [LIFO](https://www.investopedia.com/terms/l/lifo.asp) accounting methods.

-It has a programmable plugin architecture for [output generators](https://github.com/eprbell/rp2/tree/main/src/rp2/plugin/report), accounting methods and countries.
-The builtin plugins are US-specific, but RP2's architecture makes it possible to contribute additional output generators for different countries or for different US-based cases.
-The builtin plugins are:
+It has a programmable plugin architecture for [output generators](https://github.com/eprbell/rp2/tree/main/README.dev.md#adding-a-new-report-generator), [accounting methods](https://github.com/eprbell/rp2/tree/main/README.dev.md#adding-a-new-accounting-method) and [countries](https://github.com/eprbell/rp2/tree/main/README.dev.md#adding-support-for-a-new-country).
+The output generator builtin plugins are US-specific, but RP2's architecture makes it possible to contribute additional generators for different countries or for different US-based cases.
+The builtin generator plugins are:
 * tax_report_us: generates a tax report meant to be read by tax preparers (in the format of form 8949);
 * rp2_full_report: generates a comprehensive report, with complete transaction history, lot relationships/fractions and computation details.